sparkflows/sparkflows-docs/docs/tutorials/reading-writing/mongodb.rst

    :alt: SaveMongoDB
    :width: 90%

-Workflow for Reading data from MongoDB
+Workflow for Reading Data from MongoDB
 ---------------------------------------

 The below workflow reads Data in MongoDB.It then prints the data.